bbauska/UC-Davis-JS-Basics/readme.md

 <h3>Controlling Logical Flow in JavaScript</h3>

-<p>In this module, you will be able to download, install and use of a code editor as
+<p>In this lesson, you will be able to download, install and use a code editor as a tool
-a tool for writing code, and properly save and manage their files.
+for writing code, and properly save and manage the files.
 You will be introduced to the selection control structure.
 This basic control structure allows programs to follow a path based on conditions, and is one of the three major logic and flow control structures found in any modern programming language.</p>